Home

 Denounce a reprehensible act

-If no settlement is reached at the end of mediation, or if you refuse mediation, you have two options.
+If no settlement is reached or if mediation is refused, you have two options.

 First, we offer you a free legal representation service.
 We can represent you in any administrative or civil proceedings we deem appropriate, including before the Tribunal administratif du travail (TAT) if your complaint is employment-related.
 When this happens, your complaint is transferred to the TAH without delay, if you agree.